spoddutur/my-notes/solr3.md

 ```

 ### Analysis - How dismax scoring happens:
-1. The parsed query generated above is **term-centric query** i.e., searches for each of the user-query terms in the documents to bias the results having most query terms.
+1. The parsed query generated above is called **term-centric query** i.e., searches for each of the user-query terms in the documents to bias the results having most query terms.
 (You can find details about field-centric vs term-centric in my article [here](https://spoddutur.github.io/my-notes/solr3)).
 2. There are two terms in our search query: `Chemotherapy` and `Cancer`
 3. For each term i.e., ```Chemotherapy``` and ```Cancer```, dismax computes per-field tf-idf scores and picks max out of them _**So, Dismax is essentially winner-takes-all behaviour with highest scoring field being the winner here**_.
 4. Let's analyse Dismax query for term _Chemotherapy_: